thegirlwhois/CybORG_plus_plus/mini_CAGE/README.md

 ## Performance:

-To confirm the equivalence between the mini_CAGE environment and the CAGE 2 environment, reward was compared across 6 combinations of attacker-defender pairs over 500 epsiodes for 100 timesteps each. +/- indicates the standard error.
+To confirm the equivalence between the mini_CAGE environment and the CAGE 2 environment, reward was compared across 6 combinations of attacker-defender pairs over 500 episodes for 100 timesteps each. +/- indicates the standard error.

 | Attacker | Defender      | CAGE 2 Score | Mini CAGE Score |
 | -------- | ------------- | ------------ |-------------------|